 Without treatment, tuberculosis can be fatal.
 Untreated active disease typically affects your lungs, but it can spread to other parts of the body through your bloodstream.
-Examples include:
+Examples of tuberculosis complications include:

-- Liver or kidneys.
+- Liver or kidney problems.
 Your liver and kidneys help filter waste and impurities from your bloodstream.
 These functions become impaired if the liver or kidneys are affected by tuberculosis.

-- Heart.
-Tuberculosis can infect the tissues that surround your heart, causing inflammation and fluid collections that may interfere with your heart's ability to pump effectively.
+- Heart disorders.
+Rarely, tuberculosis can infect the tissues that surround your heart, causing inflammation and fluid collections that may interfere with your heart's ability to pump effectively.
 This condition, called cardiac tamponade, can be fatal.

 - Questions and answers about tuberculosis.
 Centers for Disease Control and Prevention. http://www.cdc.gov/tb/publications/faqs/default.htm.
 Accessed June 7, 2014.